krzysztofzablocki/Sourcery/README.md

 - `--prune` [default: false] - Prune empty generated files
 - `--version` - Display the current version of Sourcery
 - `--help` - Display help information
+- `--cacheBasePath` - Base path to the cache directory.
+Can be overriden by the config file.

 ### Configuration file